Kensington Palace has stood by the British Royal family since the 17th century.

 The Queen’s Staircase is plain compared to King’s but leads to her beautiful Dutch flowerbeds.

-Filled with artefacts from around the world, the Queen’s Gallery is a place were Queen Mary enjoyed her needlework.
+Filled with artifacts from around the world, the Queen’s Gallery is a place where Queen Mary enjoyed her needlework.

 The King and Queen enjoyed their meals together in the Queen’s dining room.

-Queen’s bedroom is further down – the room which witnessed the birth of James Edward Stuart and his imposter rumours.
+Queen’s bedroom is further down – the room which witnessed the birth of James Edward Stuart and his imposter rumors.

 Famous for the vivid paintings by William Kent, the King’s Staircase displays lively and intriguing characters from the 18th century.